-Files must be of types MP4 or 3GP, having video encoded in MPEG-4 Simple Visual Profile and audio in AAC or AMR format.
-Video can be encoded in H.263.
+Files must be of types MP4 or 3GP, having audio encoded in AAC or AMR format.
 The phone encodes video in H.263 Profile 0 Level 10 format.

-Streaming Support
+Streaming support

 The media player can be launched from hyperlinks in the WAP browser, SDP files in the file manager or in messages through hyperlinks.
 Content is streamed using RTSP (Real Time Streaming Protocol) session control.